 Hugs & Self-Reliance,

 P.S.
 If you haven't already done it, go ahead and sign up for our newsletter!
 I'll be sending you two gifts!
-You'll get two eBooks, one on using essential oils; and the other how to relax using herbs.
+You'll get three eBooks, one on using essential oils; and the other how to relax using herbs.
 The third is about how to get your homestead going right now, no matter where you live.